abhinew/Tinker-app/README.md

 - If he/she dislikes, the renter will be removed from his/her profile
 - If he/she likes, then that is a match.
 He/She will receive the renter's phone/email to communicate.

-:exclamation: This app was a practice for making a simple React-Redux website.
+:exclamation: :point_right: This app was a practice for making a simple React-Redux website.
 There is no database or back-end connected to it.
 Not all of the initial user stories were implemented.